accelerated-text/accelerated-text/front-end/packages/help/getting-started.md

 * *=* - 'equality' condition
 * *>* - 'more than' condition
-* *is in* - this one allows to check if your value is in a list of certain values, for example is brand 'X' in a list of brands 'X, Y, Z'.
+* *is in* - checks if your value is in a list of certain values, for example is brand 'X' in a list of brands 'X, Y, Z'.

 ![checkstb](help/checks-tb.png)